Diversity and Harassment Prevention Policy

 It is the policy of New England Culinary Institute to create a diverse educational environment that is free of all forms of discrimination and harassment.
 NECI will not tolerate any form of harassment.
 Harassment is any systematic or continued threat or act that interferes with a student's education or creates an intimidating, hostile, or demeaning environment because of his or her race, age, ethnic background, religion, gender, marital status, sexual orientation, or disability.
 Harassment may result in dismissal and/or removal from the NECI campus or residence halls.

 Harassment can be verbal or physical.
 There are two fundamental types of harassment.
 The first is called "hostile environment."
-A hostile environment is created when a person is so bothered by continual acts of harassment that he/she cannot learn, work, or function effectively in class, in student housing, on campus, on internship, or on the job.
+A hostile environment is created when a person is so bothered by continual acts of harassment that he/she cannot learn, work, or function effectively in class, in student housing, on campus, on externship, or on the job.
 The second is called "quid pro quo," meaning "something for something."
 This can occur when one person offers another something of value-such as a better grade or a promotion-in return for a favor, usually sexual.
 Sexual harassment is an unlawful form of sexual discrimination.

 Harassment can include, but is not limited to, inappropriate put-downs of individual persons or classes of people, off-color jokes, ridicule, unwelcome sexual flirtations, unwanted touching, and serious physical abuse, including rape.
 It is coercive and threatening; it creates an atmosphere that is not conducive to teaching, learning, and working.
 No form of harassment is acceptable at NECI.